TormStorm/jagex-launcher-linux/README.md

 3. Follow the on screen instructions leaving the installation directory as default<br>

 - To play RuneScape simply install it from FlatHub<br>
+- Runescape will run on the intel graphics card

+### To use the nvidia GPU
+ - Enable Nvidia offloader
+       -- create a new 10-nvidia.conf in /etc/X11/xorg.conf.d/
+       -- Reboot
+       -- Verify that the configration worked using __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia glxinfo | grep "OpenGL vendor" : you should the output "NVIDIA Corporation"
 ### Steam Deck

 > **Note**<br>